chi-immigration-task-force/getting-started/README.md

 follow the instructions below under **projects** and then come by ChiHackNight to tell us about it!

+UPDATE: We've moved to being at ChiHackNight every other week, choosing to work from some other locations on off weeks (TBD exactly where).
+Check our (hopefully) [up to date calendar](https://calendar.google.com/calendar/embed?src=5gn3ram5pjb3hlibver41fq3rc%40group.calendar.google.com&ctz=America/Chicago) for where we will be!

 ## Getting Started
 We hang out in the #immigrationtaskforce channel of the [chihacknight slack](https://chihacknight.slack.com/).